Have you been flipping grilled cheese sandwiches the wrong way your entire life?

 "Tried it and smashed my toes, that's why my husband came up with this alternative," the original poster quipped.

-Another TikToker @firedepartmentchronicles posted a stitch with the original clip on Thursday.
+Another TikToker @firedepartmentchronicles posted a stitch with the original clip.
 In his video, he inquired with a big smile, "Quick question for ya, what has happened in your life that this has become a difficult task?
 Something to think about!"
 He added in the caption, "what is happening right now? #greasefire #notahack."

 So, is the method safe?
 We turned to Tracy Wilk, chef instructor at the Institute of Culinary Education, for answers.
 The short answer: It's safe — but use caution.